zhujunli1993/SwinDePose/README.md

+# SwinDePose: Depth-based Object 6DoF Pose Estimation using Swin Transformers

-# Official Source Code for the IROS2023 Oral Work, SwinDePose: Depth-based Object 6DoF Pose Estimation using Swin Transformers
+This is the official source code for the IROS2023 oral work: SwinDePose: Depth-based Object 6DoF Pose Estimation using Swin Transformers. (https://arxiv.org/abs/2303.02133).

 ## Table of Contents